ga-wdi-remote/wiki-treasure-hunt/README.md

 ## Questions

-Please do not use any resource other than the class wiki to answer these questions.
+Please do not use any resource other than the class wiki (or the materials it references) to answer these questions.

 1. What are the three requirements for completing this course?
 2. At what URL can you find a series of videos covering the terminal, created